Jazza-231/auto-repkg/README.md

 5. Paste into command prompt window that opened when you ran the .bat file
 6. Scenes and videos will be extracted to a folder in wherever you ran the .bat file from

+Features:
+- One file download - You only need to run this .bat script, the script downloads the rest
+- Simple - You only need to run this .bat script
+- Did I mention its only one file and it's really simple?

 Thank you to ShikuTeshi on steam and github.com/notscuffed/repkg